aphyr/tesser/README.markdown

 like deserialization.
 This is a particularly effective way of working with a set of data files on disk or in Hadoop.

-Given JSON records about a codebase like like
+Given JSON records about a codebase like

 ```clj
 {"year":         2004,